GCSE Physics: Forces

 Resultant Forces

-The resultant force is the single force that has the same effect as all the original forces acting on an object.
-If the resultant force is zero, the object remains in its current state of motion.
+The resultant force is the single force that represents the combined effect of all individual forces acting on an object.
+It can be calculated by vector addition.
+If the resultant force is zero, the object remains in equilibrium.

 Newton's Laws of Motion

-1. First Law: An object at rest stays at rest, and an object in motion stays in motion unless acted upon by a resultant force.
+1. First Law: An object at rest stays at rest, and an object in motion continues in motion with the same speed and in the same direction unless acted upon by a resultant force.

 2. Second Law: The acceleration of an object is directly proportional to the resultant force acting on it and inversely proportional to its mass.
 This is expressed mathematically as F = ma.